 HTMLToDocument

-Convert HTML files to documents your pipeline can query.
+Convert HTML files to documents your pipeline can query, with customizable text extraction options.

 Usage Example